-Tip: Like our previous article, ask your real estate agent to go over the standard contract with you before you receive or make a purchase offer.
-That way, you'll know what to expect and be prepared to negotiate the best deal you can get. ◆
+Tip: Ask your real estate agent to go over the standard contract with you before you receive or make a purchase offer.
+That way, you'll know what to expect and be prepared to negotiate the best deal you can get. •